FrankieFinancial/onboarding-widget/README.md

 - With those in hand you'll be able to authenticate to our backend service and generate a secure temporary token that will allow the widget to connect to Frankie Services with limited permissions.
 - Now you only need to provide the widget with that token and optional configuration to customise the widget's behaviour to your own goals

-Simply put, the widget is just a reusable Web Component provides a secure process of information capture as shown below.
+*Simply put, the widget is just a reusable Web Component provides a secure process of information capture as shown below.
+Frankie will provide you with a hosted version of the Widget, or you can extract it from this repository and host it yourself*

 ## Demo